keu/docs/astro/astro-python-sdk.md

 This Astro SDK implementation is different from a standard TaskFlow implementation in the following ways:

-- You don't have to manually create temp tables and pass them through XComs.
+- You don't have to manually create temporary tables and pass them through XComs.
 All operations between different database types are handled automatically by the SDK.
 - You don't have to define connections to your databases in each task.
-Tasks can automatically inherit connection information from `Tables`.
+Tasks can automatically inherit connection information from `Table` objects.
 - You can run common SQL queries using Python alone.
 The SDK includes Python functions for some of the most common actions in SQL.

 ## Related documentation